chobbledotcom/nix-chromium-webapps/README.md

 ## Features

 - Creates isolated Chromium profiles for each web app
-- Generates proper desktop entries with WM_CLASS for window manager integration
+- Generates proper desktop entries with the right WM_CLASS for window manager integration
 - Supports custom icons via XDG icon theme system
-- External links open in system default browser
+- External links **won't** open in your preferred browser, though.
+Boooo.
+If you can crack that, please submit a PR.

 ## Usage